- Oops!Something went wrong.Please try again later.

-    When an insider buys stock after an important sell off, that can indicate the insider's faith in the success of the organization.
-Henceforth, if the stock is bought at new highs, it might be because the insider feels that the stock is not overvalued.
+Insiders buying stock after a notable sell off can indicate an insider's long-term belief in the success of the company; insiders buying stock at new highs can be an indication the exec doesn't feel the stock is overvalued.
 Conversely, insiders who are selling stock at new lows can potentially indicate some kind of capitulation moment.
 Insiders selling at new highs can indicate that exec wants to "take some profit" and "lock in a gain."

 Important Transaction Codes

 Investors prefer focusing on transactions which take place in the open market, indicated in the Form 4 with codes P for purchase and S for sale.
-If the transaction was an open-market transaction, that means that the insider made a concious decision for the company's stock moving forward.
+An open-market transaction means the insider went into the market of their own volition and made an active decision about the potential path for a company and its stock moving forward.